Alcohol, Drug, and Addiction Partial Hospital Program

 Our multidisciplinary clinical staff have extensive background in the treatment of substance use disorders and co-occurring mental health conditions.
 Our team of clinicians and support staff includes board-certified addiction psychiatrists, licensed psychologists and family therapists, registered nurses, and mental health specialists.

 Working in close partnership with patients and families, we create and provide high-quality care tailored to each individual’s needs.
 Staff have experience working with patients from diverse cultural and socioeconomic backgrounds from across the country and around the world.

-The Center of Excellence in Alcohol, Drugs, and Addiction is led by Roger D. Weiss, MD.
+The Division of Alcohol, Drugs, and Addiction is led by Roger D. Weiss, MD.

 Where is the Alcohol, Drug, and Addiction Partial Hospital Program located?

 The program is located on the Belmont campus, in Proctor House.
 For more information on directions, parking, and local accommodations, please visit our Maps & Directions page.